henryperson/nlp-design-project/README.md

 ## Resources

 The python libraries that we use are:
-  - json
+  - json (built in)
-  - sys
+  - sys (built in)
-  - math
+  - math (built in)
-  - numpy
+  - numpy (built in)
-  - re
+  - re (built in)
-  - string
+  - string (built in)
-  - nltk.corpus
+  - nltk.corpus (sourced, but not actually imported from)
-  - fuzzy
+  - fuzzy (see dependencies folder)
-  - pyxdameraulevenshtein
+  - pyxdameraulevenshtein (see dependencies folder)

 ## Restrictions

-There are certain cases where this fails - it's not so good at knowing when it shouldn't know the right answer, such as when given something that sounds moderately "mathish" but is just really really off.
-We could fix this by raising the bar for similarity, but then we worry that we would tell a client we don't understand their input if it's too close.
+There are certain cases where this fails - it's not so good at knowing when it shouldn't know the right answer, such as when given something that sounds moderately "mathish" but is just really wrong.
+We could fix this by raising the threshold for similarity, but then we worry that we would tell a client we don't understand their input if it's too close.
 We think that the case of suggesting a potential solution when someone said gibberish is less harmful than discouraging a correct student.

+We do have some environmental restrictions, due to the added requirement that we must bundle our libraries with our code.
+See below for Environmental Assumptions addressing these concerns.

 ## Results By Input
 Below are the results for the cases in the email, as well as additional edge cases.

 #### Environmental Assumptions
-We ran our code on MacBook Pro's running Yosemite & El Capitan.
-The Yosemite computer is a 15-inch, Early 2011 MBP with a 2.2 GHz Intel Core i7 and 16 GB of memory.
-The El Capitan 13-inch, Late 2013 wth a 2.8 Ghz Intel Core i7 and 8 GB of memory.
-This code works on both computers.
+We ran our code on three MacBook Pros (MBP), running Yosemite & El Capitan.
+The first Yosemite computer is a 15-inch, Early 2011 MBP with a 2.2 GHz Intel Core i7 and 16 GB of memory.
+The other Yosemite computer is a 13-inch, Late 2009 MBP with a 2.26 GHz Intel Core 2 Duo with 8 GB of memory.
+The El Capitan computer is a 13-inch, Late 2013 MBP with a 2.8 GHz Intel Core i7 and 8 GB of memory.
+This code works on all three computers.

+The dependencies folder was created solely to allow for use of this program on a laptop on a plane.
+To avoid these dependencies, one can comment out the first lines of "compare.py" and before running their program run "sudo pip install pyxdameraulevenshtein" and "sudo pip install "fuzzy".
+This is because .so files only work on Macs and cannot be build and run properly on a Linux server.

+However, we did test our code using the same packages, just without .so files on the Grinnell College MATHLAN Linux distribution of Debian GNU/Linux 7 (wheezy).

 #### Example Results
 ```